openhab/openhab-docs/installation/windows.md

 1. Stop the openHAB process if it is currently running.
 2. Backup openHAB as described above.
-3. Delete the following files from your existing install:
+3. Delete the following files and folders from your existing install:
    - `userdata\etc\all.policy`
    - `userdata\etc\branding.properties`
    - `userdata\etc\branding-ssh.properties`